Arab League meets Assad foes after 69 die in Syria

 RUSSIA MEETS SYRIAN OPPOSITION

 Russia, one of Syria's last few foreign friends, hosted talks with the Syrian National Council and urged it to hold a dialogue with Assad's government.
-The opposition group responded by pressing Moscow to join calls for the Syrian leader to quit.
+The opposition group responded by pressing Moscow to join calls for the Syrian leader to quit, Russia's Interfax news agency reported.

 Russia joined China last month to block a U.N.
 Security Council resolution that would have condemned Assad's crackdown, and has accused the West of discouraging dialogue in Syria.